ahamedtm/100-Days-of-DevOps/System Administrator Tasks.md

 The System Admin team of xFusionCorp Industries has installed a backup agent tool on all app servers.
 As per the tool's requirements, they need to create a user with a non-interactive shell.

 **Task:**
-Create a user named `mark` with a non-interactive shell on the `stapp02` server.
+Create a user named `javed` with a non-interactive shell on the `stapp02` server.

 **Example Workflow:**